Balancing Insufficient Sleep

 - If you practice yoga, practice vata-pacifying yoga or a handful of slow and purposeful Sun Salutations each morning.

-- Make sure that exercise is not overly intense, but do it with relaxed effort instead.
-Enjoy activities like walking, hiking, light jogging, swimming, cycling or yoga in the morning or evening (when it is coolest), and try to breathe through your nose the entire time.
+- Enjoy activities like walking, hiking, light jogging, swimming, cycling, or yoga in the morning or evening (when it is coolest), and try to breathe through your nose the entire time.

 - If you practice yoga, practice pitta-pacifying yoga or a series of gently-paced and purposeful Moon Salutations each morning.

 Because stress is so often a factor in disturbed sleep cycles, it is imperative that we reduce our exposure to stress wherever possible.
 That said, chronic stress tends to ramp up the stress response so that our bodies react to even benign situations as if they were profoundly threatening.10